2003 TOYOTA COROLLA

 5- speed repairs- transaxle bearing replacement

 I bought my 2003 Corolla new.
-It was the perfect car for commuting: a basic CE model with manual windows, 5-speed manual, 40mpg highway…as basic as you get.
-Nothing to break…or so I thought.
-I had always maintained it well, I expected it to last literally forever…it was Toyota after all.
+It was the perfect car for commuting: a basic CE model with manual windows, 5-speed manual, 40mpg highway and as basic as you get.
+I had always maintained it well, I expected it to last literally forever it was Toyota after all.

 So imagine my surprise in 2017 when a clattery sound appeared when accelerating/decelerating in 2nd-5th gear.
 It wasn’t the throwout bearing, it wasn’t a heat shield vibrating, it wasn't a timing chain, it was coming from the left part of the transaxle and was getting worse.
-An online search showed that other 2003 owners have complained about the same problem ...said to be caused by a failed countershaft bearing in the transaxle.
-Details were hard to come by because people elected to swap out the transmission rather than having it repaired.
-This reveals an odd twist of the repair industry: automatic transmission repair shops are commonplace with franchises nationwide...yet its difficult to find a shop that will remove and repair a manual transmission.
-In other words the industry "model" of rebuilding and replacing automatic transmissions is well-developed...while manual transmission repair is fringe.
+An online search showed that other 2003 owners have complained about the same problem said to be caused by a failed countershaft bearing in the transaxle.
+Repair details were hard to come by because people chose to swap out the transmission rather than having it repaired.
+This reveals an odd twist of the repair industry: automatic transmission repair shops are commonplace with franchises nationwide.
+Yet its very difficult to find a shop that will remove and repair a manual transmission.
+In other words the industry "model" of rebuilding and replacing automatic transmissions is well-developed while manual transmission repair is fringe.

-However...its possible to replace the failed bearings with the transmission in the car and save a large chunk of cash.
-There are only a few steps in the process, but care must be taken through the whole repair and specialized tools are needed.
-Parts must be heated up at times, grinding possibly done, and cleanliness maintained.
-I could have done it in one day, but because I ran into a difficult step it spiraled into a couple of weeks.
+However, its possible to replace the failed bearings with the transmission in the car and save a large chunk of cash.
+There are only a few steps but care must be taken and couple of different pullers are needed.
+I could have done it in one day but because I ran into a difficult step it added some time.
 I posted a lot of photos below of the process.

 MY BAD BEARING